"Liberate Hong Kong, revolution of our times" slogan is illegal, government says

 "The slogan "Liberate Hong Kong, the revolution of our times" nowadays connotes "Hong Kong independence", or separating the Hong Kong Special Administrative Region (HKSAR) from the People's Republic of China, altering the legal status of the HKSAR, or subverting the state power," the government said in a statement late on Thursday.

-The government has repeatedly said the security law won't affect freedom of speech and other rights in the city.
+It was unclear whether independent courts would uphold the government's view on the slogan.

-On Wednesday, the 23rd anniversary of the former British colony's handover to Chinese rule, police arrested around 370 people during protests over the legislation, with 10 of those involving violations of the new law.
+In one tweet on the subject, public broadcaster RTHK censored the wording as "L*******#HongKong."
+One Twitter user ridiculed it, replying "People L********* Army," in a reference to the Chinese army, which has a garrison in the city.

-Critics of the law have slammed the lack of transparency around it ahead of its publication and the speed at which it was pushed through.
-Beijing unveiled details of the legislation late on Tuesday and the law came too effect on Wednesday.
+The government has repeatedly said the security law won't affect freedom of speech, of the media, and other rights in the city not seen in mainland China.

-The new law punishes crimes of secession, subversion, terrorism and collusion with foreign forces with up to life in prison.
-It will also see mainland security agencies in Hong Kong for the first time and allows extradition to the mainland for trial in courts controlled by the Communist Party.
+On Wednesday, the 23rd anniversary of Hong Kong's return to Chinese rule, police arrested around 370 people during protests over the legislation, with 10 of those involving violations of the new law.

-China's parliament adopted the security law in response to protests last year triggered by fears Beijing was stifling the city's freedoms and threatening its judicial independence, guaranteed by a "one country, two systems" formula agreed when it returned to China.
+China's parliament adopted the security law, dubbed in state media as "the second return", in response to protests last year triggered by fears Beijing was stifling the city's freedoms and threatening its judicial independence, guaranteed by a "one country, two systems" formula agreed when it returned to China.

 Beijing denies the accusation.